 All application materials will eventually be scanned in to create an electronic copy of your application.
 In order to do this we scan the materials in and the copier will not process papers with staples in them, which means that we have to take each individual staple out.
 PLEASE do not staple your materials!

 No!
 Each year, CAS grantees are from a range of concentrations: from Social Studies to Human Evolutionary Biology, from Biomedical Engineering to History and Literature.
 Please note, however, that preference will go to students who have taken coursework in African Studies, have experience in the region and/or have language experience related to Africa.
-With research applications, preference will be given to graduate students and senior-level undergraduates working on thesis preparation.
+With research applications, preference will be given to undergraduate seniors preparing their thesis.